Human Killer Cell Immunoglobulin Like Receptor 2DL2 (KIR2DL2) Protein

 Description

-Recombinant Killer Cell Immunoglobulin Like Receptor 2DL2 (KIR2DL2) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human Killer Cell Immunoglobulin Like Receptor 2DL2 (KIR2DL2) is a recombinant Human protein expressed in E. coli.

 Documents del producto